fw22912/Correctness-guided-Code-Generation-with-LLM/CorrectnessProof/C-master/CONTRIBUTING.md

 - You did your own work.
   - No plagiarism is allowed.
 Any plagiarized work will not be merged.
-- Your work will be distributed under the [GNU General Public License v3.0](https://github.com/TheAlgorithms/C/blob/master/LICENSE) once your pull request has been merged.
+- Your work will be distributed under the [GNU General Public License v3.0](https:
 - Please follow the repository guidelines and standards mentioned below.

 **New implementation** New implementations are welcome!